Creating crawlers

 For some crawlers, this is all you need.
 If the image URL is predictable and

-in some way, just create the URL with the help
+based upon the pub_date in some way, just create the URL with the help

 of Python’s strftime documentation, and

-return it wrapped in a CrawlerImage
+return it wrapped in a CrawlerImage:

 def crawl(self, pub_date):